 9. Loyal Customer Rate

-This is a customer retention metric that considers the rate at which a customer is to make purchases with the business repeatedly.
+This is a metric that considers the rate at which a customer is to make purchases with the business repeatedly.
 It depicts a reasonable satisfaction rate and functionality of products.

 Having loyal customers means that.